NASMALFARHAN/NASMALFARHAN.github.io/README.md

 [MESCEFABLAB](https://github.com/NASMALFARHAN/NASMALFARHAN.github.io/edit/master/README.md) is one of the 20 mini fablab in Kerala where the students have the oppurtunity to explore FAB world.

+Recently, our college was selected among 20 others in kerala where a fabrication lab (FABLAB) was to be setup.
+It gives me great pleasure to document and share my FABLAB experiences with you using this platform.

 ### ABOUT ME